mendix/docs/content/apidocs-mxsdk/apidocs/studio-apis-for-pluggable-widgets.md

 Add the module by adding a file to your custom widget with the same name as your `xml` file as well as the suffix `.webmodeler.js`.
 For example, a widget named `TextBox.xml` would have the preview module `TextBox.webmodeler.js`.

-This module is expected to be a CommonJS module, exporting the following functions using the `exports` object.
+This preview module is expected to be a CommonJS module, exporting the following functions using the `exports` object.

 ### 3.1 Exposed Libraries